Home Welcome Reviews Editorials/Press Reference Shopping Mall Links Photo Archive Search Contact

 Quality

-The paintwork and graphics are very good, and the quality of the modelling is high.
+The paintwork and graphics are very good, and the quality of the modelling is very good too.
 There is hardly any plastic used at all.
 It is pleasing to see good quality instructions although this is slightly offset by concern that the packaging was not able to fully protect the model during transport.

 Price